wormhole-foundation/xdapp-book/src/reference/glossary.md

 # Glossary

 _Disclaimer: In some instances, Wormhole uses general terms for decentralized, cross-chain elements as branded verbiage.
-In most casese, the definition of the general term does not differ from Wormhole's definition though Wormhole's definitions may be more narrow than general interpretations._
+In most cases, the definition of the general term does not differ from Wormhole's definition though Wormhole's definitions may be more narrow than general interpretations._

 **Guardian** - One of the 19 validators in the Guardian Network that contributes to the VAA multisig.